hallvors/fx-nightly-android-debug-addon/README.md

 5. Open the install.html page in Firefox Nightly
 6. Tap the link.
 You should now be asked if you really want to install the addon.

-(The install.sh / install.bat file will automate steps 2-5 above - until the "tap the link" part.)
+(The build / install.bat script will automate steps 2-5 above - until the "tap the link" part.)

 When updating the addon with new debug code, you should probably go to about:addons on the device to remove the old version.
 Also, unless you're very carefully undoing all the addon does in an uninstall handler, it may be a good idea to also restart Firefox Nightly before re-installing the addon.